lwiart/redox-experiment/README.md

 # Introduction

-Some quick and dirty code in a couple of days to experiment with Redox Data Model API for connection to EMRs (fetch patient demographic profile with medical record number, sending PDF file).
+Some quick and dirty code in a couple of days to experiment with Redox Data Model API for connection to EMRs (fetch patient demographics from medical record number, and sending a PDF report to patient's file in the EHR).
-It is based on a very nice example made by Tom Jessessky with a 15 Minutes Video ([the demo video](https://www.youtube.com/watch?v=4_CURkT_fCo)) for using the Redox API and the Redox Dev Tools.
+It is based on a very nice example from Tom Jessessky's 15 min video demoing the Redox API and Dev Tools: [the demo video](https://www.youtube.com/watch?v=4_CURkT_fCo)

 ## Installation
-You will need a server to run the Destination code, but you can run this locally and get the code for your Source working.
+You will need a node.js server to run the code.

 ### Pre-Requisites
 - [NodeJS](https://nodejs.org) and NPM installed